 Day Trading Entries for Trending Stocks

-This of course is not the only way to day trade.
+This, of course, is not the only way to day trade.
 It is just one way…of an infinite number.
 The Breakout and Run Day Trading Strategy uses daily, hourly, and 5-minutes charts to capture bigger day trades which could be turned into overnight swing trades if desired.
-That strategy is based on the Trending Stocks Poised to Breakout and Run listed on the Best Day Trading Stocks page.

 Back to the one-minute chart, and this intraday trending strategy…